-Today I’m going to help you with the small but critical matter of bridal underwear, and in particular bras for a backless dress.
-I’ll be going over underwear solutions for a range of wedding dress designs, but it’s backless wedding underwear that tends to be the most awkward to get right, especially if you’re busty!
-But don’t panic – it is possible to find wedding lingerie that works for a backless dress – I’ve done it myself and found the perfect backless bridal underwear.
+Today I’m going to help you with the small but critical matter of bridal underwear, and in particular backless bridal underwear.
+I’ll be going over underwear solutions for a range of wedding gown designs, but it’s backless wedding underwear that tends to be the most awkward to get right, especially if you’re busty!
+But don’t panic – it is possible to find backless underwear for wedding dress success – I’ve done it myself and found the perfect answer.

 When I found my wedding gown, it was not quite the romantic vision I’d looked forward to for my year-long engagement.
 I’d thought I’d see it, know it, and snap it up.
 I also thought I’d be spoilt for choice because until wedding dress shopping, I really didn’t think I was that fussy.
 When it comes to clothes, I like a range of styles – it should have been a breeze.